Dental Schools in South Florida

 This is a 3-year program, which includes general education and natural science courses.
 The program consists of classes and clinicals.
 Clinicals are completed at facilities in the county of Miami Dade.
 Program courses include professional issues, emergencies in a dental office, clinical assessment techniques, radiology, dental specialties and materials, dental pharmacology, periodontology, community dental health and dental hygiene.

 Palm Beach State College

-The educational institution that was renamed Palm Beach State College in January 2010 was established in 1933.
+This educational institution was established in 1933 and today consists of five campuses with nearly 50,000 students.
 Both dental programs are offered on the Lake Worth campus.